CAE-Vuldataset/CAE-Vuldataset/README.md

 | [VulPecker](https://dl.acm.org/doi/abs/10.1145/2991079.2991102) | VulPecker: An Automated Vulnerability Detection System Based on Code Similarity Analysis | ACSAC | [link](https://github.com/vulpecker/Vulpecker) |

 ## Folder Description
-`./attribute/`: The program used to calculate each attribute are stored `./model/`: The model reproduced in the paper are stored
+`./attribute/`: The program used to calculate each attribute are stored.

+`./model/`: The model reproduced in the paper are stored.